zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 #### Mute the Local Video Stream (MuteLocalVideoStream)

 ```
-public int MuteLocalVideoStream(bool mute);
+public int MuteLocalVideoStream(bool mute)
 ```

 This method enables/disables sending local video streams to the network.
-When set as `True`, this method does not disable the camera and thus does not affect getting the local video streams.
+When set to True, this method does not disable the camera and thus does not affect getting local video streams.
-> This method is only valid in a channel.
-If you leave a channel, the mute settings are cleared.
+> This method is only valid in the channel.
+If you leave the channel, the mute settings are cleared.

 <table>
 <colgroup>